simachew-a/Ecomercewebsite-using-wordpress/README.md

 go to  your browser and type http://localhost/foldername the you can see what my ecommerce website lookslike
 # about the ecommerce website
+the website is used to sell products in ethiopia
+#payment # methode
+telebirr
+cbe birr
+paypall
+i am using chapa plugin for integrating the sytm with the payment system

+#about me
+i am simache anmaw graduated from university of gondar with informatin science and know i am software engineer at dan energy ethiopia and working as a frontend developer using react js and also i am a wordpress developer key skills
+     HTML,CSS,JAVASCRIPT,REACTJS
+     FRAMEWORKS,BOOTSTRAP,BOOTSWATCH,MATERIAL.UI,
+     BACKEND PHP,JAVA,